-It is time again for this annual chore, and yet again this year I failed to find any errors.
+It is time again for this annual chore, and yet again this year every single MD5 was successfully verified.
 Below the fold, the details.

 - Month: The date marked on the media in Sharpie, and verified via the on-disk metadata.